Position: Science Team Leader, Biosystematics, Manaaki Whenua - Landcare Research.

-Peter now works for Landcare Research as a Science Team Leader with a team of science colleagues who collectively study the native and introduced plants, insects, other invertebrates, fungi and bacteria of New Zealand.
+Peter now works for Manaaki Whenua - Landcare Research as a Science Team Leader with a team of science colleagues who collectively study the native and introduced plants, insects, other invertebrates, fungi and bacteria of New Zealand.
 Peter's research interests are the biodiversity, conservation and ecology of New Zealand fungi, especially those causing wood decay and diseases of native plants.
 In 2013 Peter contributed to research to assess the potential of 8 fungi for medicinal use.
 This research is summarised in the article Antibacterial mushrooms.

 He has contributed to several books on New Zealand fungi.
 In 2004, he was awarded the Science Communicator of the Year award from the New Zealand Association of Scientists.
 He is a regular contributor and organiser for the annual New Zealand Fungal Foray, now in its 23rd year.
 He also promotes public appreciation of urban biodiversity through Auckland BioBlitz events, where, during a 24-hour period, scientists work with the public to record as many species as possible of our flora, fauna and fungi.

-Read the 2016 NZ Science Association of Science Educators interview with Peter and learn some Forgotten fungal facts.
+Read the 2016 New Zealand Science Association of Science Educators interview with Peter and learn some Forgotten fungal facts.